Lunar Gardening: How Real Witches Plant with the Moon

 What’s the biggest mistake beginners make?

 Trying to follow every rule perfectly.
-Folk practice was flexible.
-Missing a day doesn’t break the magic; rhythm matters more.
+Folk practice was flexible; rhythm matters more than precision.

 Are some herbs stronger when harvested on a full moon?

 Yes.
-In European, North African, and Middle Eastern lore, herbs gathered under a bright moon — especially Artemisia, vervain, yarrow, and rue — were said to hold more virtue.
+European, North African, and Middle Eastern lore holds that herbs gathered under a bright moon — especially Artemisia, vervain, yarrow, and rue — were considered more potent.

 Can I practice lunar gardening indoors?